doridori/doridori.github.io/_posts/2021-11-08-Android-Architecture-Runtime.md

 - Set a project convention for how we encapsulate core use-cases and therefore aid in the automated-test writing process
 - Isolate the code which perform the instantiation of the most complex highly-dependant objects in our application and therefore give us more choices around how we perform DI
-- Encapusulate the threading strategy for the application
+- Encapsulate the threading strategy for the application

 ## Inspiration from Redux